 Who should not take aspirin?

 You should check with your doctor or pharmacist before taking aspirin, especially if you are taking any other regular medicines.
-Taking aspirin when you are already taking other medicines to prevent clotting, such as warfarin, can greatly increase your risk of bleeding.
+Taking aspirin when you are already taking other medicines to prevent clotting, such as warfarin, clopidogrel or heparin, can greatly increase your risk of bleeding.
+The same applies if you are taking any of the newer anticoagulants – apixaban, dabigatran and rivaroxaban.

-- People who have experienced an allergic reaction to aspirin or non-steroidal anti-inflammatory medicines (NSAIDs).
+- Anyone who has experienced an allergic reaction to aspirin or other non-steroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen (e.g. Advil, Brufen, Nurofen), diclofenac (e.g. Voltaren), piroxicam (e.g. Feldene) and others.

 - People with asthma who have a history of asthma symptoms being triggered by aspirin or other NSAIDs.